I’ve never been a morning person, but this is different.

 I finally went to an ob/gyn that ran a lot of tests and diagnosed my AF.
 I put it off…attributing it all to stress due to the death of my husband, raising 3 boys on my own, insomnia, etc. She says my cortisol is so, so low that my body has been taxed beyond what it can keep up with.
 I’ve gotten some supplements and I’m working on the sleep thing.
 That’s the hardest for me.
 I can’t seem to stay asleep.
 Looking forward to reading your action plan.

-Hi Beth!
 Wow!
 I am so glad I came across your article!
 My eyes became huge as I read your experience that you had in Church, feeling as if the floor was falling out from under you with a “blackout” feeling.
 No words could have described that better!
 I also have experienced that same exact feeling in the same place (Church 🙂 I too thought I was going crazy and have had some many tests done, only to reveal “nothing” is wrong with me.
 Thank you Lord for herbologists!
-I am taking many great supplements and herbs, changed diet, and… Read more »
+I am taking many great supplements and herbs, changed diet, and seeing great results!

 I have almost every single symptom you have described.
 I went to my Gyn 2 weeks ago and she said she had just went to a conference about this.
 We will be doing some testing but even without the tests this sounds like what I have.
 I will be doing a lot of research to get better.
 Thanks for posting!